 - 1. Go to the Control Panel.

-- 2. Click BitLocker Drive Encryption (System and Security).
+- Click BitLocker Drive Encryption (System and Security).

-- Click Turn on Bit Locker.
+- Click TPM Administration.

-Figure 6 - 34
+Figure 6 - 41

 BitLocker Drive

 Encryption

 (TPM

 Administration)

-- 4. Follow the on-screen instructions to setup BitLocker, and make sure you have a removable media (e.g. a USB flash drive) to store saved recovery keys etc. - 5.
-Click TPM Administration. - The TPM Management window allows you to configure the TPM within Windows.
+4. The TPM Management window allows you to configure the TPM within Windows.
 As TPM is usually administered within large enterprises and organizations, your system administrator will need to assist you in managing the information here.